 August 19, 2019

-Review on the taxonomy, biology, ecology, and the status, trend and population structure and dynamics of Dalbergia oliveri in Vietnam
+Review of the taxonomy, biology, ecology, and the status, trend, and population structure, of D. cochinchinensis and D. oliveri in Choam Ksant district, Preah Vihear province, Cambodia.

 The CITES Tree Species Programme (CTSP) is entirely dependent on donor support.
 The European Union has been the most important donor for the CTSP and has funded implementation in Africa, Asia, Central and South America and the Caribbean since its inception in 2017.